EHfive/einat-ebpf/README.md

 -   `cargo` and `rustfmt` for building

 It's also required the eBPF JIT implementation for target architecture in kernel has implemented support for BPF-to-BPF calls, which is not the case for MIPS and other architectures have less interests.
 This application is only tested to work on x86-64 or aarch64.

+See also [OpenWrt](./docs/guide/openwrt.md) for pitfalls running this on OpenWrt.

 ## Installation